 Upon first listen to ‘Burn it Down’ it’s immediately clear that Billy Lockett is a talent.
 It’s heart-on-sleeve songwriting that is pulled together by resounding piano backing, but this isn’t your average piano pop, each blazing sentiment is torn apart at the seams, bruised and scarred by a broken heart.
 Lockett pours his heart out with defeating sincerity but resolute conviction.
 It’s a beautiful thing.
 Magnificently crafted and remarkably delivered.
 This is one of the most epic moments of the year.
 Flawless.

-Kent’s Get Inuit will get those limbs moving that’s for certain.
+Kent’s Indoor Pets will get those limbs moving that’s for certain.
 ‘Mean Heart’ in particularly is a stunning piece – intensely melodic at its core but slightly offset by the ever-growing discordant thrash of guitar-on-guitar action.
 Buoyancy is rife, almost reaching an overbearing level in the way it sneers with optimism, but that’s why we love it.

 The sensual 80’s inspired cut from Aussie band FAIRCHILD proves that sometimes less is more.
 Opting for the slow burn, ‘Breathless’ ramps up the heat only to cement it’s sincerity, that simply we all make mistakes and sometimes we put our trust in the wrong people.
 But it’s not all sorrow, and in turning that frown upside down, they find solace.